-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator No of bus stops per km road length Number It suggests the distribution of bus stops in the context of total road length in the thromde.
-To begin with city level and gradually shall be measured at ward/ zone level Quarterly
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator No of bus stops per km road length Number 101111 101111 1111 10 begin with city level and

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =(a/b) Department Remarks a) Total no of bus stops in the city limits Number Refer note 1 Engineering Division All bus stops both covered and without shelter should be recorded to work out the coverage.
-It require periodical updating of records b) Total length of roads in the jurisdiction of thromde Running Kilometers (RKM) Refer Note 1 Refer note 2 Engineering Division Regular updating is required to add the up gradation of road network in the extended urban limits.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 = (a/b) Department Remarks a) Total no of bus stops in the city limits Number Refer note Engineering Division All bus stops both covered and without shelter should be recorded to work out the coverage.
+It require periodical updating of records b) Total length of roads in the jurisdiction of thromde Refer Note Refer note 2 Engineering Division Regular updating is required to add the up gradation of road network in the extended urban limits.
 All motorized roads shall be covered to measure the length of roads in RKMs

-Data relating to (a) and (b) was not available Indicator could not be calculated because data relating to (a) and (b) was not available
+Not Notes 1 Data relating to (a) and (b) was not available 2 Indicator could not be calculated because data relating to (a) and (b) was not available